MathieuTuli/MovieGen/README.md

 Unofficial implementation of Meta's [Movie Gen Models](https://ai.meta.com/static-resource/movie-gen-research-paper/?utm_source=twitter&utm_medium=organic_social&utm_content=thread&utm_campaign=moviegen)

 **This code is more or less complete (minus a couple bugs and general pipeline cleanliness/qol), however I do not have the compute to fully train it.
-I am training a smol model now, and will probably release it after NeurIPS/Siggraph Asia when I have the time.
-If you want to contribute compute let me know!**
+I also work at Meta now so for obvious reasons I can't contribute much else.
+I will try to button things up when I can.**

 **>** checkout the [todo.md](todo.md) for, a list of my todos